fd0/build-go/README.md

 This repository contains a small and self-contained Go program called `build.go`.
 It used to compile a binary (package `main`) from either a checkout of the repository, or from an extracted release tar file.
+This enables end-users to compile the program without having to setup a `GOPATH`.

 The program has a build tag that is not set normally (`ignore_build_go`) so it is not considered when compiling the other Go code in a repository.